 The way you conjugate verbs in Spanish then, depends not only on time tense and singular/plural form, but also on formality.

-Let’s examine this: Tú (you, informal) I use when I’m talking to my friends or immediate family members.
-Usted is almost always used when I’m talking to uncles and aunts, people in positions of authority or higher up the food chain, or in general, people older than me.
+Let’s examine the last point: I use “Tú” (you, informal) when I’m talking to my friends or immediate family members.
+But I address uncles and aunts, people in positions of authority or higher up the food chain, or in general, people older than me as “usted.”

-Thus, I feel that in this sense, the way I use language affects my perceptions of others.
-In my transition of going from calling supervisors usted–> tú, I felt somehow that these people were more approachable and that a freedom of dialogue among both parties was welcome.
+In this sense, the way I use language affects my perceptions of others.
+In my transition of going from calling supervisors usted–> tú, I felt somehow that these people were more approachable and that they welcomed freedom of dialogue.

-Thus, I feel like the controversial hypothesis has some merit.
-(It was controversial during the 1970s, since it failed to prove its assumption that the terms for color in one’s language affected a person’s ability to process different color hues (Sera, Bales, and Del Castillo 821 [they also did a study that suggests language affects child schemas].
+Thus, I think the controversial Sapir-Whorf hypothesis has some merit.
+(It was controversial during the 1970s since it failed to prove its assumption that the terms for color in one’s language affected a person’s ability to process different color hues (Sera, Bales, and Del Castillo 821 [they also did a study that suggests language affects child schemas]).

 By saying that language has the power to change how people think, we mean language also has the power to influence culture.
-I think Language influences the views on the world, but only because the views on the world influenced language first.
+I think Language influences our views on the world, but only because our views on the world influenced language first.

 Klingon can’t exist without Startrek, and Startrek can’t exist without Klingon.